 A study in the Asian Spine Journal investigated the relationship between ligamentum flavum thickening and lumbar segmental instability, disc degeneration, and facet joint osteoarthritis.
 Ligament thickening is the result of chronic inflammation.
 Chronic ligament inflammation is the result of a ligament injury that is not healing.

 What these researchers found was a significant correlation between ligamentum flavum thickness, spinal instability and disc degeneration.
 More so, the worse the degenerative disc disease, the worse the ligamentum flavum thickness.(18)

-PRP and stem cells address the problem of ligament damage and inflammation.
+PRP injections and stem cells address the problem of ligament damage and instability that epidural steroid injections do not.
+While injections of epidural steroid addresses inflammation, they do not rebuild damaged tissue.
 Addressing these problems address the problems of spinal instability.
 Addressing the problems of spinal instability can address the problems of spinal and cervical stenosis.